-If you feel like a proper meal- vegan omelet style- go ahead and cut your adding -I would dare suggest even to fry your adding ahead- and have them waiting for the batter in the pan. make sure you have whole wheat bread or focaccia, and avocado or tahini or hummus -some good protein to spread on.
+If you feel like a proper meal- vegan omelet style- go ahead and cut you adding -I would dare suggest even frying your adding ahead- and have them waiting for the batter in the pan. make sure you have whole wheat bread or focaccia, and avocado or tahini or hummus -some good protein to spread on.

 add a salad- make sure the veggies are washed and ready to cut.